 - To appreciate wider clinical picture such as inflammation, infection and meconium whilst interpreting CTG Traces

-- To ensure rational application of National Guidelines and the role of additional tests of fetal wellbeing to optimize perinatal outcomes
+- To ensure rational application of National Guidelines and the role of additional tests of fetal wellbeing to optimise perinatal outcomes

 - To effect a paradigm shift from pattern recognition to the use of knowledge of fetal pathophysiology whilst interpreting CTG Traces